 And floral art because obviously bees need flowers.

-If you scroll down past the before and after pics, there will be links to the products we used.
-I hope you enjoyed my post, and I hope it left you with some inspiration. 🙂
+If you scroll past the ‘before and after pics’ there are links to the products we used.
+I hope you enjoyed my post and I hope it left you with some inspiration. 🙂

 “A room should never allow the eye to settle in one place.
 It should smile at you and create fantasy.”